 Exploitation and blackmail can happen face-to-face or in writing.
 The abuser could be with you, or they could be far away - even in a different country.
 Here are some examples of these two types of abuse:

-- Threatening to post a photo or expose something personal of yours if you don’t do what they ask.
-This has become very common on the internet, in particular through the posting of private photos without consent or engaging in what is known as 'revenge porn'.
+Threatening to post a photo or expose something personal of yours if you don’t do what they ask.
+This has become very common over the internet, in particular through the posting of private photos without consent or engaging in what is known as 'revenge porn'.

 Example of Exploitation & Blackmail

 My partner suffers from depression and drinks a lot as a way of coping.
 The relationship took a mental toll on me, and after spending years trying to help them, I felt as if I had no other choice but to leave the relationship.
 When I told them this, they threatened to take their own life if I left.
 I knew they were mentally ill and I loved them so much, but they made me feel trapped and like I had no option.
 I couldn’t leave the relationship because I was scared about what they would do; at the same time I didn’t want to be around them anymore.
 They said if I told anyone I would be making them worst and be the one to blame.

 You can read how blackmail is defined under the Theft Act 1968 here.